pritishmishra/machine-learning-for-software-engineers/README.md

   - This was my resource on ML learning.
 It introduces and walks through a dataset using classification techiniques.
   - So, gives a very good overview.
 - :+1: [A Visual and Interactive Guide to the Basics of Neural Networks](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks)
+  -
+  - An excellent introduction to neural networks
+  - Introduces concepts like weight, bias, and gradient descent model
+  - Guides how a simple function can be defined for the neutral network.
+  - Dig Deeper: Find how to calculate new weights and bias in first few lectures of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning)
 - [A Gentle Guide to Machine Learning](https://blog.monkeylearn.com/a-gentle-guide-to-machine-learning/)
 - [Introduction to Machine Learning for Developers](http://blog.algorithmia.com/introduction-machine-learning-developers/)
 - [Machine Learning basics for a newbie](https://www.analyticsvidhya.com/blog/2015/06/machine-learning-basics/)